Fun and Stylish Playroom Décor Ideas & Tips

 Add a Swing, Basketball Hoop, Climbing Wall, Etc.

 If you have the space, why not include the ultimate play space?
-Or a full-blown indoor playground?
+Or a full-blown indoor playground to let you bring outdoor play into the house?

 An indoor gym playroom idea includes a rock-climbing wall, ceiling rope net and wooden toys and storage bins.